huongngo-8/pca_env_data/README.md

 # pca_env_data
-Data Analysis Project Using PCA on Environmental Data
+Data Analysis Project Using R to Apply PCA on Environmental Data